Google for Pharma

 The result was iPlexus, Innoplexus’s core product, which combines trillions of data points and sifts information for the pharmaceutical industry from its vast data ocean.

 Building on this, Bhardwaj and Tripathi have devised special applications of this software that enable individual stages of drug development, such as clinical trials or market access.
-For the two founders product development was a major strength, transforming the startup into an international company in just a few years, with a third office now in Hoboken, New Jersey, near New York City.
+For the two founders product development was a major strength, transforming the startup into an international company in just a few years, with a third office now in Iselin, New Jersey, near New York City.

 Innoplexus now employs more than 250 people, including 35 data and computer scientists and more than 70 software engineers, many of whom come from top research institutions such as the Max Planck Institute, Johns Hopkins University, and MIT.